estradiol, Alora; Climara; Delestrogen; Depo-Estradiol; Divigel; Elestrin; Estrace; and Others (cont.)

 Blood clots are an occasional but serious adverse effect and are dose-related.
-(The higher the dose, the more likely the clots.)
+(The higher the dose of estradiol, the more likely blood clots are to form.)
 Cigarette smokers are at a higher risk for clots, and, therefore, patients requiring estrogen therapy are strongly encouraged to quit smoking.

 Reference: FDA Prescribing Information